Blepharoplasty (Eyelid Rejuvenation)

 Aesthetic eyelid surgery can usually correct these problems, though other treatments may also need to be considered.
 For example, if the upper eyelid condition is accompanied by sagging of the eyebrows, then a forehead lift may be recommended.
 Smoothing of crow's feet may require chemical peeling or laser resurfacing procedures.
 Circles beneath the eyes caused by dark pigmentation may be treated with a bleaching solution or chemical peel.
 Your plastic surgeon can provide further information if you have an interest in any of these additional procedures.

-During the initial Chicago eye lift consultation, you may be asked to look in a mirror and point out exactly what you would like to see improved.
-This will help your facial plastic surgeon to understand your expectations and determine whether they can realistically be achieved.
+During the initial consultation, you may be asked to look in a mirror and point out exactly what you would like to see improved.
+This will help your surgeon to understand your expectations and determine whether they can be achieved.

-How will my plastic surgeon evaluate me for aesthetic Chicago Eye Lift Surgery?
+How will my plastic surgeon evaluate me for aesthetic Eye Lift Surgery?

 Because of individual factors, not everyone will achieve the same results from eyelid surgery.
 Your plastic surgeon will select the surgical technique that he or she feels will obtain the best outcome for you.